SuperTeamXx/FNF-DUSTTALE-Web-High-End-Device/README.md

 Anthropophobia works now
 # This version is for higher end devices that can handle more stuff.
 If you have an old phone or a lower end device go [here](https://github.com/SuperTeamXP/FNF-DUSTTALE-Web-Low-End-Device)

-This is property of SuperTeamXP
+This HTML5 port is property of SuperTeamXP

 Please do not fork this repository without acknowledging me